Film fraternity comes together to pay tributes to Mahatma Gandhi

 "Our film and entertainment industry is diverse and vibrant.
 Its impact internationally is also immense.
 Our films, music, and dance have become very good ways of connecting people as well as societies," the prime minister added.
 Hirani also took to Twitter, saying, "Deeply honored to have played a small part in showcasing Mahatma Gandhiji's greatness.
 Celebrating and saluting 150 years of the Mahatma #ChangeWithin."

-Among those present at the meeting were Sonam, Kangana, Hirani, filmmakers Rajkumar Santoshi, Ashwini Iyer Tiwari, Nitesh Tiwari and producers Ekta Kapoor, Boney Kapoor, and Jayantilal Gada.
+Among those present at the meeting were Sonam, Kangana, Jacqueline Fernandez, filmmakers Imtiaz Ali, Rajkumar Santoshi, Ashwini Iyer Tiwari, Nitesh Tiwari, Anurag Basu and producers Ekta Kapoor, Boney Kapoor, and Jayantilal Gada.
 After the interaction with the prime minister, Shah Rukh thanked him for bringing the industry together for such a cause.

 "I feel we need to re-introduce Gandhi ji to India and the world.
 The film industry can get self-obsessed and it is important we create work that sends out messages.
 It should not always be about business but in an engaging and entertaining manner, everyone should be involved," he said.
 Aamir said, "It was a really wonderful interaction we had with the Prime Minister today.
 He was very inspiring, very warm and very deep in what he had to say."